Tikilee/Microphotonics/README.md

 * `cd path`.
 Go to the path where you want to establish your local repository.
 (Notice again that don't just put path but the real path in your computer like `cd /Users/luwen/dir`) THe repository will be established under the last level file directory.
-* `git clone git@github.com:Tikilee/Microphotonics.git`.
+* `git clone -b master git@github.com:Tikilee/Microphotonics.git`.
 Now you clone the master branch of the remote repository.

 # Basic operation of Git
 * `git branch` View which branch you are in now.